calyxir/calyx/docs/tutorial/overview.md

 baz := map 4 (a <- foo) { a + 5 }
 ```

 The number 4 after the `map` specifies the number of adders we can use at once to parallelize this computation.
 There are a few ways we could parallelize this program, and one of them is to split the memories used in the `map` operation into 4 separate memory _banks_, and then we can read from each bank of `foo` and write into each bank of `baz` simultaneously.
 In general, we can break memories of size `m` into `b` banks (each with size `m/b`), and then simultaneously process those `b` banks.
 Realizing this in FuTIL means creating separate memories for each bank, and creating `group`s to process each bank.
 In the `Map` and `Reduce` code generation section we described `group`s that could be orchestrated to iterate over a memory and process it.
-We'll now have to do that for each memory bank, and then parallelize these operations in the generated FuTIL's `control` section:
+We'll now have to do that for each memory bank, and then parallelize these operations in the generated FuTIL's `control` section.
+We can accomplish this with FuTIL's `par` keyword, signalling to execute groups in parallel.
+Here's an example of executing four while loops in parallel:

 ```
 par {